 The Canadian Experiences Fund has donated hundreds of thousands of dollars just towards building this center to continue to position Head Lake Park in Haliburton as the go-to destination in the famed cottage county.

 Q: Can you fish in Head Lake?

 A: Yes!
-Head Lake has excellent fishing as it’s relatively shallow with an abundance of underwater structure.
-Smallmouth Bass is the most common, with Largemouth Bass, Muskie and Walleye almost equally as popular.
+Head Lake has excellent fishing as it’s relatively shallow with an abundance of underwater structures.
+Smallmouth Bass is the most common, with Largemouth Bass, Muskie, and Walleye almost equally as popular.